Florida Constitutional Amendment 4: Registering to Vote

 Individuals who have been convicted of a felony and are unsure if their sentences have been completed may find information on the website of the Clerk of the Circuit Court in the county where they were sentenced, or by contacting the Florida Department of Corrections where they were incarcerated and/or supervised.
 When registering to vote, individuals must complete a voter registration application, which includes an affirmation that if a person has been convicted of a felony, his or her right to vote has been restored.

-See Standards for Eligibility for more information regarding eligibility to vote after a felony conviction.
+See Standards Governing Eligibility to Vote for more information regarding eligibility to vote after a felony conviction.

 Resources to help confirm Amendment 4 sentence completion obligations: